Do you have any questions about the uncontested divorce process? Read our Q&A’s below for quick answers.

 - Proof of address and

-6. Where can I get a copy of my marriage certificate?
+6. Where can I get my marriage certificate?

-You can go to your nearest Home Affairs Office to request a new copy.
+You can go to your nearest Home Affairs Office to request a newly printed version.
 The process only takes a few minutes, depending on the length of the queue.
 Take you ID document and R20 with you.

 7. Would a divorce summons and the involvement of the Sheriff still be required?

 Yes, strict compliance with the Court’s rules and the relevant legislation is still required.
-Rest assured, the iedivorce team will take care of all the paperwork; you only need to focus on the steps listed in our 4-step divorce process explanation.
+Rest assured, the iedivorce / Viljoen Y Attorneys team will take care of all the paperwork; you only need to focus on the steps listed in our 4-step divorce process explanation.

 Ready to start your uncontested divorce?

-Ilizna Esterhuyse (LLB), founder of iedivorce, is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters.
+Ilizna Esterhuyse (LLB), founder of iedivorce, is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters, currently employed at Viljoen Y Attorneys.
 Her fields of expertise and interest include Divorce Law, Family Law, Domestic Violence Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve remarkable results.